Understanding the Impact of Token Redundancy in Language Models

 TL;DR

-Subword tokenization models, such as SentencePiece and Byte-Pair Encoding (BPE),
+Subword tokenizers such as SentencePiece and Byte-Pair Encoding (BPE)

 Introduction

-distinction using the GPT2Tokenizer as an example.
-The GPT2Tokenizer is a BPE
+words and subwords, using the GPT2Tokenizer as an example.
+The GPT2Tokenizer is a

-tokenizer commonly used in various pre-trained language models like GPT-2,
+byte-level BPE tokenizer commonly used in pre-trained language models like GPT-2,

-BPE models learn vocabulary by progressively merging the most frequently
+BPE learns a vocabulary by progressively merging the most frequently occurring

 Both BPE and SentencePiece models reserve tokens to represent the space